about the author

 Margaret speaking at the Library of Congress Best Practices in Literacy Conference, 2017.

-The Library of Congress named Reading Works a Best Practices in Literacy Honoree for creating and
+The Library of Congress named Reading Works a Best Practices in Literacy Honoree.

 Margaret has received recognition for her work.